KillerTwinkie7/iTunes-XML-Reader/README.md

 Other than that, take your copied XML and put it in the XML folder.
 Don't change the name, and run the program.
 You should get some popups after a bit showing you some of your listening habits.

 Eventually, I'd like to incorporate a GUI to select what kinds of things you'd like to see, but we'll see how far that goes.

+Be sure to unzip the dejavu fonts folder.
+My Firefox tab crashed every time I attempted to upload it when it was unzipped.